Chathurvedhi/Networks/README.md

 # Networks based assignments
-1. Assignment 1 shows usage of UDP and TCP client server connections
+1. Basic usage of UDP and TCP client server connections
-2. Assignment 2 shows basic DNS server implementation without Local DNS caching(A2_cache will be implemented)
+2. Basic DNS server implementation without Local DNS caching(A2_cache will be implemented)
-3. Assignment 3 is implementation of CRC-8
+3. Implementation of CRC-8 on input data
+4. Implementation of GBN protocol over UDP connection